 Learn to quickly identify, tag, and release negative emotions, limiting beliefs, and habitual behaviors...
 Then, turn personal struggles into opportunities for life-enhancing personal empowerment.

-Throughout her career, whether teaching Enneagram knowledge to Team 5 in the boardroom at the Federal Reserve Bank of San Francisco, engaging with 14-year-old students in a private high school classroom, guiding attorneys during voir dire in a courtroom, or working with incarcerated individuals in local county jails, one profound truth consistently resonated: that was our shared humanity.
+Katherine has focused on teaching Personal Empowerment throughout her career; whether teaching Enneagram knowledge to Team 5 in the boardroom at the Federal Reserve Bank of San Francisco, engaging with 14-year-old students in a private high school classroom, guiding attorneys during voir dire in a courtroom, or working with incarcerated individuals in local county jails.
+The one profound truth consistently resonated: that was our shared humanity.
 We all possess the gifts and talents of our Enneagram Types, Tritypes®, Instinctual Types, and Subtypes, and we all grapple with the struggles and strategies of our Types.

-These types are universal; an Enneagram type 4 is a type 4 everywhere in the world.
-The question that has persistently guided Katherine is how we can transcend the boundaries of race, creed, color, nationality, status, gender, age, and circumstances to expand our understanding of others.
-The answer she has arrived at is rooted in recognizing the significance of "Personality Diversity" - the concept that elucidates why people perceive and defend their sense of reality in very distinct ways.
+These nine personality types are not confined by borders; for example, an Enneagram type 4 is a type 4 everywhere in the world.
+Katherine's guiding question has always been how to promote diversity and transcend the barriers of race, creed, color, nationality, status, gender, age, and circumstances to broaden our understanding of others.
+Her answer lies in the concept of 'Personality Diversity' - the idea that explains why people perceive and defend their sense of reality in 9 distinct ways.

 This understanding explains why individuals take certain actions and perceive events from their unique perspectives, often without realizing that others also have their own views of reality that may be very different from our own.
 Armed with this knowledge, we can all become more aware of these inherent perspectives, bridge the gap between our differing viewpoints, and foster more open communication.
 This, in turn, holds the promise of enhancing “Emotional Intelligence,” expanding our sense of compassion and creating a profound sense of “Empathetic Resonance” with all personality styles.